ricardogarfe/mswl-systems-integration/final_practice/secure-apache-ssl.rst

 Before the website that will come on the 443 port can be activated, we need to enable that Virtual Host:

-sudo a2ensite default
+    sudo a2ensite default-ssl

 You are all set.
 Restarting your Apache server will reload it with all of your changes in place. sudo service apache2 reload

     In your browser, type https://youraddress, and you will be able to see the new certificate.

 See More
 Once you have setup your SSL certificate on the site, you can Install an FTP server if you haven't done so yet.